U.S. Steel: Finalized deal, golden share

+Later disclosures by the Securities and Exchange Commission showed that, after Trump leaves office, these powers are to transfer to the Treasury and Commerce departments.

+The Cato Institute said the deal "effectively nationalizes U.S. Steel".
+According to Cato, "U.S. Steel’s new status as an SOE or 'public body' would mean that all its domestic transactions (yes, all) are subject to scrutiny and potential discipline under the USMCA and global anti-subsidy rules, respectively."

+Stocks and dividends

 U.S. Steel is a former Dow Jones Industrial Average component, listed from April 1, 1901, to May 3, 1991.
 It was removed under its USX Corporation name with Navistar International and Primerica.
 An original member of the S&P 500 since 1957, U.S. Steel was removed from that index on July 2, 2014, due to declining market capitalization.

-Dividend history

-The Board of Directors considers the declaration of dividends four times each year, with checks for dividends declared on common stock mailed for receipt on 10 March, June, September, and December.
-In 2008, the dividend was $0.30 per share, the highest in company history, but on April 27, 2009, it was reduced to $0.05 per share.
+The Board of Directors considers the declaration of dividends four times each year, with checks for dividends declared on common stock mailed for receipt on March, June, September, and December.
+In 2008, the dividend was $0.30 per share, the highest in company history By April 27, 2009, however, it was reduced to $0.05 per share.
 In February 2020, the dividend was reduced to $0.01 per share but was then later increased back to $0.05 per share in November 2021.
-Dividends may be paid by mailed check, direct electronic deposit into a bank account, or be reinvested in additional shares of U.S. Steel common stock.